MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-devices.md

 ## Configure a new assessment job

-In the Assessment jobs page in Settings, select **Add network assessment job**.
-Follow the set-up flow where you will choose network devices to be scanned regularly and added to the device inventory.
+In the Assessment jobs page in **Settings**, select **Add network assessment job**.
+Follow the set-up process to choose network devices to be scanned regularly and added to the device inventory.

 To prevent device duplication in the network device inventory, make sure each IP address is configured only once across multiple assessment devices.

 ![Add network assessment job button](images/assessment-jobs-add.png)

+Adding a network assessment job steps:

+1. Choose an ‘Assessment job’ name and the ‘Assessment device’ on which the network scanner was installed.
+This device will perform the periodic authenticated scans.
+2. Add IP addresses of target network devices to be scanned (or the subnets where these devices are deployed).
+3. Add required SNMP credentials of the target network devices.
+4. Save the newly configured network assessment job to start the periodic network scan.

 ### Scan and add network devices

-In the set-up flow, you can perform a one time test scan to verify that:
+During the set-up process, you can perform a one time test scan to verify that:

 - There is connectivity between the Defender for Endpoint assessment device and the configured target network devices.
 - The configured SNMP credentials are correct.